 Outcome data from Xavier University's occupational therapy program demonstrate graduates have a high passage rate on the national certification exam, passage of which is required to practice as an occupational therapist.
 See passage rates, here.
 Similarly, Xavier's graduates have a high success rate of obtaining employment in their chosen area of interest.
 Many local and regional employers request Xavier graduates for position openings.

-Fieldwork education is a valuable component of the entry level master of occupational therapy program.
+Fieldwork education is a valuable component of the master-degree-level Occupational Therapy Program (program is transitioning out with Accreditation Status) and doctoral-degree-level Occupational Therapy Program (program is transitioning in with Candidacy Status).
 Fieldwork provides the opportunity to connect the knowledge learned in the classroom to the various practice arenas of occupational therapy.

 Student Occupational Therapy Association

-This group is formed on the Xavier University campus by the current students enrolled in the occupational therapy program to provide networking opportunities among classmates, a forum for student focus on professional activities, sharing of professional information, and the opportunity to become involved in the American Occupational Therapy Association from a student level.
+This Xavier University on-campus club is open to all students interested in the occupational therapy profession.
+It provides networking opportunities among classmates, a forum for student focus on professional activities, sharing of professional information, and the opportunity to become involved in the American Occupational Therapy Association.

-Xavier's Master of Occupational Therapy program is accredited through 2021-2022 by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association, 6166 Executive Boulevard, Suite 200, c/o Accreditation Department, North Bethesda, MD 20852-4929, 301-652-AOTA; www.acoteonline.org.
-ACOTE also granted Candidacy Status in December 2019 to Xavier's Occupational Therapy Doctorate (OTD) program.
+Xavier's Master of Occupational Therapy program has Accreditation Status through 2021-2022 as granted by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association, 6116 Executive Boulevard, Suite 200, c/o Accreditation Department, North Bethesda, MD 20852-4929, 301-652-AOTA; www.acoteonline.org.
+The Occupational Therapy Doctorate program was granted Candidacy Status by ACOTE in December 2019.